reinhardtmarta/infiniteOS-prototype-/README.md

-# The prtotype of InfiniteOS
+# The prototype of InfiniteOS